Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 Diagnosis of food poisoning

-- asks the patient
+- interviews the patient;

 - measures body temperature and pulse;